FruitySyrup/FruitySyrup/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a professional that has been working in higher education for almost a decade, looking to change careers into tech.
+:rice_ball: I'm a professional that has been working in higher education for almost a decade, looking to change careers into tech.
 Specifically to become a pixel perfect, dream website builder, front-end developer.

-You can see my past history from my LinkedIn profile.
+:memo: You can see my past history from my LinkedIn profile.

-:sparkles: Current pinned repositories are challenges I've completed from FrontEnd Mentor.com.
+:sparkles: Current pinned repositories are challenges I've completed from FrontEnd Mentor.com that I'm proud to show off.
 Take these projects as the beginning of my profolio.

 :rocket: I got my start taking SuperHi courses.